Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 ## *Frequent Visitor Goals*
 - I would like to check for any new products in the store, this includes any sales and or promotions.
-- I would like to browse through products and sort them by keyword, price and alphabetical order.
+- I would like to browse through products and sort them by keyword, price and alphabetical order etc.
 - I would like to make purchases via a simple order form.
 - I would like to be able to delete any unwanted items in my basket